Farama-Foundation/Gymnasium/docs/introduction/train_agent.md

 ## Training the agent

-To train the agent, we will let the agent play one episode (one complete game is called an episode) at a time and then update it's Q-values after each episode.
+To train the agent, we will let the agent play one episode (one complete game is called an episode) at a time and update it's Q-values after each action taken during the episode.
 The agent will have to experience a lot of episodes to explore the environment sufficiently.

 ```python
 # hyperparameters